 Having spent a number of years on the PC and Unix support side for my career, a company nearby needed a programmer and was willing to train.
 I was fortunate to land that job where I learned to customize Symix written in PROGRESS.
 That job allowed me to explore my long suppressed developer side and started a 20 year journey into career development.
 My first month was spent reading the programming guides and studying code before I was allowed to touch any code, but soon I was fixing transaction scope problems in our code and exchanging help on the Progress Email Group (PEG).
 That constant problem solving forum enabled me to grow as a programmer, both in PROGRESS skills and general logic mentality.

 After about a year and a half, I was presented with the opportunity to help start a users group for PROGRESS in somewhat nearby Nashville.
 When my boss found out, he told me that he could not support that, even on my own time.
 Needless to say, I was crushed and shocked.
 He reasoned that it would only help me to make other contacts that would lure me away.
 Ironically, given what he had just told me and after some discussion, he gave me the push I needed to start my next great adventure… something like, “You are welcome to stay here as long as you want, and we would hate to lose you.
 But with your age and ambition, if I were you, I would look for a job that is more cutting edge and can challenge you more.”
 With that, a month later I moved just outside of Nashville, Tennessee, to a company that used almost the exact version of our same software.
-With their support and investment in me, I am still there 19 years later with a wealth of other experience under my belt including programming, unix adminstration, training, quality, implementation, operations, and project management… and of course, Acumatica.
+With their support and investment in me, I am still there more than 20 years later with a wealth of other experience under my belt including programming, unix administration, training, quality, implementation, operations, and project management… and of course, Acumatica.